loudinb/20CS2023/docs/programming-assignments/assignment-2/assignment-2.md

 5. **Box 4 (Known Questions)**: Reviewed only if all other boxes are empty.

 Questions move between boxes based on the user's answers and time intervals, ensuring focused attention on difficult questions while spacing out reviews for well-learned content.

+### Key Components of ARS:

+1. **ARController**: Manages the overall flow of the quiz session.
+2. **BoxManager**: Handles the organization of questions into different "boxes" based on the user's performance.
+3. **Box**: Represents a category of questions (e.g., missed, unasked, correctly answered once).
+4. **Question**: Defines different types of questions (e.g., true/false, short answer).

 ## Project Structure